-We're used to seeing electrical outlets along the walls, down near the floor.
-In kitchens and bathrooms you also find outlets on the walls just above the counter tops.
-But with open floor plans there are fewer walls.
-And kitchen islands are gaining popular, providing lots of extra work space but no extra wall space.
-So the new popup electrical outlets are giving homeowners a lot more flexibility to power their kitchens.
+Popular with open floor plans are kitchen islands because they provide lots of extra work space … but no extra wall space.
+That's where the new popup electrical outlets are giving homeowners more flexibility in how they power their kitchens!

-This is perfect as we're all becoming much more dependent on electronics, from our phones to new kitchen gadgets.
+They're perfect as we're all becoming much more dependent on electronics, from our phones to new kitchen gadgets.
 You can get a tablet integrated into your refrigerator which is great for recipes but not really useful for homework … so let's explore what's happening.

 For years the electrical outlets on kitchen islands have been placed on the side of the island.
-Sadly these electrical outlets stick out (photo to the right) because the outlet plate is white or almond, against darker wood cabinets.
+Sadly these electrical outlets stick out (photo above) because the outlet plate is white or almond, against darker wood cabinets.
 That's why we came up with the “under the counter top” outlet strategy below.
 The electrical boxes aren't hidden inside the cabinets.
 They're installed under the overhang of the counter top, making it easy to plug in phones, tablets and more.

 Popup Electrical Outlets for Kitchen Islands